What's the Difference Between Microcement and Venetian Plaster?

 Differences between microcement and Venetian plaster

 Costs: Pricing for hand-rendered finishes always depends on project dimensions, area of installation, and substrate.
 When you compare the cost of installation for microcement and Venetian plaster, there are savings to be found with both.
 Resurfacing tiles, for example, is a more cost-effective exercise with microcement as it can be installed straight over the top.
-In other cases, such as a small feature wall, it might be cheaper to use Venetian plaster as you can DIY the installation.
+In other cases, such as a small feature wall, it might be cheaper to specify Venetian plaster (or even DIY the installation).

-Durability: While both are decorative coatings, microcement is stronger as it’s made with cement.
+Durability: While both are decorative coatings, microcement is stronger as it’s made with cement/stone.
 This means microcement can be applied to high-traffic flooring while Venetian plaster is only rendered on walls.
-Microcement is also crack resistant with a more flexible formula, while Venetian plaster might need upkeep as cracks appear from substrate movement over time.

 Applications: You can apply Venetian plaster over porous substrates such as prepared plasterboard, brick, cement board, and concrete.
 Microcement can be installed over almost any existing hard material, including tiles.

-DIY: Some companies sell DIY microcement kits, but most microcement suppliers only supply it to trained renderers as it can be difficult to execute correctly without specialised knowledge — especially as it’s commonly installed in high-traffic areas, intricate/complex shapes, or needs waterproofing.
-Venetian plaster is more suitable for home owners taking on DIY projects, as it’s only applied to flat walls.
+DIY: Some companies sell DIY microcement kits, but most microcement suppliers only supply to trained renderers as it can be difficult to execute correctly without specialised knowledge — especially if it’s installed in high-traffic areas, on intricate/complex shapes, damaged substrates, or needs waterproofing.
+Venetian plaster is more suitable for home owners taking on DIY projects, as it’s only applied to flat walls or ceilings.

 Outdoor Areas: Venetian plaster is not recommended in external environments, while microcement is durable enough to hold up in all climates and conditions.